MJT97/Portfolio/README.md

-- 👋 Hi, I’m @MJT97
+- 👋 Hi, I’m MJ
-- 👀 I’m interested in ...
+- 👀 I’m interested in Emlectronics and Embedded Systems
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Multi-layer PCBs and CAN technology
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on IOT and PIC projects
-- 📫 How to reach me ...
+- 📫 How to reach me madzivajephta@gmail.com

 <!---
 MJT97/MJT97 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.